kevinmcnally000/CVMRF_Project/README.md

 # CV-MRF
 Complex-valued magnetic resonance fingerprinting for measurement of R2* and DeltaB0.

-Note: Some files that are part of this project are not included in this repository due to:__
+Note: Some files that are part of this project are not included in this repository due to:<br />
-— Large file size (e.g., raw imaging datasets, intermediate results)__ — Licensing or data-sharing restrictions that prevent redistribution__
+— Large file size (e.g., raw imaging datasets, intermediate results)<br />
+— Licensing or data-sharing restrictions that prevent redistribution<br />

 These omissions do not affect the usability of the provided code.
-If you would like to access the missing data:
+If you would like to access the missing data:<br />
-— Please refer to the original data source (see References or project documentation), or — Contact the repository owner for guidance on how to obtain/access them (subject to applicable data-sharing agreements).
+— Please refer to the original data source (see References or project documentation), or<br />
+— Contact the repository owner for guidance on how to obtain/access them (subject to applicable data-sharing agreements)